Ross-Byrne/Go-Project/README.md

 ##Set your go path:

-####How to for linux
+####How to for Linux
 type: export GOPATH=$HOME/path/to/project

 ####How to for Windows
 type: set GOPATH=c:\path\to\project

-##Install necessary dependancies:
+##Install necessary dependencies:

 With GOPATH set, in a terminal or CMD with Git enabled, run: go get github.com/rhinoman/couchdb-go

 ##Setup Angular 2
-You need to install node_modules for the anulgar 2 app and compile the typescript.
+You need to install node_modules for the Angular 2 app and compile the Typescript.

 Navigate to bin/angular folder in project folder: